 The West Highland Way

-The West Highland Way is one of Scotland’s most iconic long-distance trails, stretching 96 miles from Milngavie to Fort William through some of the country’s most spectacular landscapes.
 In summer 2020, I won a competitive tender to lead a major project marking the 40th anniversary of the route.
-The aim was to create a virtual exhibition, bringing together the voices and experiences of those who had walked, cycled, or run the trail since its official opening in 1980.
+I created a virtual exhibition containing the voices and experiences of those who have walked, cycled, or run the trail since its official opening in 1980.

 To gather material, I launched a wide-reaching social media and PR campaign through the official West Highland Way website and accounts.
 The campaign drew strong public engagement and national media coverage, encouraging people to share their memories, photos, video clips, and artworks.
 Alongside the public submissions, I conducted video interviews with individuals who have a special connection to the route, adding personal storytelling to the mix.
 I also captured a new collection of photography and aerial footage along the full length of the Way.